Nicole Sparapani

 Associate Professor

 Nicole Sparapani, Ph.D., is an associate professor within the School of Education and the MIND Institute.
 Dr. Sparapani’s background in speech-language pathology, developmental psychology, and education has informed her research agenda, which focuses on the dynamic and transactional interplay between children and their classroom environment.
-The overarching goal of her research agenda is to improve the educational experiences and outcomes of learners with complex learning needs and autism spectrum disorder (hereafter referred to as autism).
-Her work contributes to a limited literature base as well as provides insight into best instructional practices for students with complex learning needs.
+The overarching goal of her research agenda is to improve the educational experiences and outcomes of neurodivergent learners, including children on the autism spectrum.
 Dr. Sparapani has been involved in the development of three IES-funded classroom observation systems (R324A100174, R305A160399, R305N160013) designed to measure and monitor teacher and student behaviors that relate to developmental and academic outcomes.
-Dr. Sparapani is currently the PI on an IES project exploring the role of teacher-student interactions within general education classrooms serving students with autism (R324A210288).
-She is also a co-investigator on a federally funded project examining language and literacy development in young adults with Fragile X Syndrome, a genetic syndrome with phenotypic features similar to autism (HD024356).
-Dr. Sparapani has extensive expertise in the areas of observational research methods, student active engagement, teacher instructional moves, and the development and implementation of individualized educational programs for autistic students.
+She is currently the PI on an IES project exploring how interactions between elementary teachers and their autistic and non-autistic students impact development and learning within general education classrooms (R324A210288).
+Dr. Sparapani has extensive expertise in the areas of observational research methods, student active engagement, teacher instructional moves, and the development and implementation of individualized educational programs for neurodivergent students.

 Research Interests